GrahamDumpleton-abandoned/mod_wsgi-docs/frequently-asked-questions/index.rst

 explicitly enabled by the web server administrator.
 This can only be done using directives placed in the main Apache confguration file.

+For further information see:

+* :doc:`../configuration-guides/access-control-mechanisms`

-For further information see :doc:`AccessControlMechanisms` and the documentation for the WSGIPassAuthorization directive within the :doc:`configuration-directives/index` documentation.
+and the documentation for the :doc:`../configuration-directives/WSGIPassAuthorization` directive.

 **Q**: Is there a way of having a WSGI application provide user authentication for resources outside of the application such as static files, CGI scripts